 Produce common KPI dashboards

-By measuring metrics and KPIs, such as production output, yields, material costs, quality, and downtime, users at multiple levels and roles can make better decisions to help improve production efficiencies and business performance.
+By measuring metrics and KPIs, such as production output, yields, material costs, quality, inventory levels and downtime, users at multiple levels and roles can make better decisions to help improve production efficiencies and business performance.

 Real-time manufacturing operations management dashboards from manufacturing analytics providers can pull in data from multiple physical sites or from multiple manufacturing process areas and display them in a common dashboard.